 |Item||% of overall spend|

 |Coaches / Staff||67%|

 |Office / Admin||5%|

 How much is gymnastics?

 There are a number of things to consider if you are thinking of starting gymnastics, not just the cost of the classes.
 You also need to consider things like membership fees, the cost of kit and uniforms like leotards and if you make the team there will be additional costs for competitions and travel.

 So when you are trying to work out how much is gymnastics make sure you cover all of these areas!

 As with all the costs mentioned, there will be variations depending on location and facility.
 Therefore all figures are purely given as a guide and you should take your time to research specific facilities that you are interested in joining.

 Class costs make up the bulk of any outlay for gymnastics and good coaching will cost more.
 Sure, some gyms will charge a premium for bang-average coaching but as a new starter, it will be difficult to tell whether your child’s coach is the real deal or not.

 Let us start with recreational / beginner-level class costs.
-At this level gymnastics is more of a hobby and the gymnast will probably not compete other than in-house events.
+At this level, gymnastics is more of a hobby and the gymnast will probably not compete other than in in-house events.
 Classes will typically be for 50 – 60 minutes per week.